 In the case of e-commerce, sellers seem to acknowledge the mixed-bag that platforms such as MercadoLibre offer, including the value they gain from access to new markets, financial services, logistics and payment methods, while being unable still to grasp the longer term development fallouts of the platformization process.
-Even while recognizing the costs that come from having MercadoLibre be the intermediary, SMEs end to view the new competition and barriers as an individual, and not a collective, problem (Artopoulos.
+Even while recognizing the costs that come from having MercadoLibre be the intermediary, SMEs tend to view the new competition and barriers as an individual, and not a collective, problem (Artopoulos.
 2019).

-SMEs view e-commerce platforms like MercadoLibre as a mixed opportunity When platforms pursue strategies of contextualization over that of hyperoptimization, there can be an expansion of choice for actors Similarly, SMEs in the tourism sector in Indonesia find that they must use platforms to gain customers, even with price erosion in bookings and revenues being a drawback.
+Similarly, SMEs in the tourism sector in Indonesia find that they must use platforms to gain customers, even with price erosion in bookings and revenues being a drawback.
 Not only do they have to pay steep commissions which go upwards of 20 percent, but they also do not have the benefit of business coming in from walk-ins, patronage, or travel agents, something that they relied on prior to platforms.
 Platforms such as TripAdvisor allow accommodation facilities, restaurants and other businesses to be reviewed or tagged without consent of the owner, which means they have little choice but to be on the platform and exercise some control over the narrative.
 Businesses from the pre-platform era encounter a challenging business environment because even if they are not part of the platform (or make sub-optimal use of it), they are implicated all the same in the tariff wars, which are narrowing margins of revenue (Bentley & Maharika, 2019).